Faiz-Aturr/Nvidia-GPU-Sales-Market-Dynamics-Analysis/README.md

 - **6.94% of total revenue**

 Most high-premium transactions are associated with products categorized as **Sold Out**, highlighting the relationship between simulated scarcity and pricing premiums.

 ---

+## Business Recommendations

+Based on patterns observed in the synthetic dataset:

+- **Monitor high-premium transactions and product availability.** Higher pricing premiums are associated with lower customer satisfaction, particularly among Heavy Scalping transactions.
+Availability and pricing conditions should therefore be monitored together when identifying customer experience risks.

+- **Use different strategies for Consumer Gaming and Data Center AI products.** Consumer Gaming drives the majority of unit volume, while Data Center AI generates substantially higher revenue.
+Performance targets and commercial strategies should reflect these different roles.

+- **Prioritize channel strategies by product family.** Retail / Etail is strongly associated with Consumer Gaming volume, while Cloud Provider and Direct Enterprise channels contribute significantly to high-value Data Center AI sales.

+- **Support inventory planning with demand trends.** Revenue growth in the simulated dataset is primarily associated with increasing transaction and unit volume, suggesting that inventory and capacity planning should consider changing demand levels over time.

+- **Avoid evaluating bundle performance from revenue alone.** Bundle categories are associated with different GPU families and customer segments, so bundle comparisons should be evaluated within comparable product groups before drawing business conclusions.

+- **Track regional performance alongside product mix.** High-revenue regions should be analyzed together with the products and customer segments driving their performance to support more targeted commercial decisions.

+---